Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Case Studies: Validation and Results

-Having provided experimental validation of the accuracy and stability of the proposed $\mu$-NDAE model, for the remainder of this work we choose $\mu=10^{-6}$ as it produces a sufficient approximation of the NDAE model.
-The differential and algebraic state trajectories of the studied power system cases under the different discretization methods are presented in Fig.~\ref{fig:sim} under $\mu=10^{-6}$.
-The trajectories show accurate depiction of state-trajectories under the different discretization methods as compared with the baseline NDAE model.
+Having provided experimental validation of the accuracy and stability of the proposed discrete-time $\mu$-NDAE model, for the remainder of this work we choose $\mu=10^{-6}$ as it produces a sufficient approximation of the NDAE model.
+The differential and algebraic transient state trajectories of the studied power system cases under the different discretization methods and for $\mu=10^{-6}$ are presented in Fig.~\ref{fig:sim}.
+The system is simulated under transient conditions as outlined in Section~\ref{sec:OPP_Frame} (see, Step $1-3$) and the chosen load/renewables disturbance for each case system is shown in Fig.~\ref{fig:sim}.
+The trajectories show an accurate depiction of state-trajectories under the different discretization methods as compared with the baseline NDAE model.